mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 Below is Sawyer, R., 2012.
 Learning how to create: Toward a learning sciences of art and design [WWW Document]. undefined.
 URL /paper/Learning-how-to-create%3A-Toward-a-learning-sciences-Sawyer/1bbb67c532198cd6e664e848926e44fe44f1f1bb (accessed 12.28.20).

-Other STEM focused researchers have drawn on the process that emerged from art education community of practice in a studio and have proposed it as a good learning process for STEM.
+ researchers have drawn on the process that emerged from art education community of practice in a studio and have proposed it as a good learning process for STEM.
 Sawyer argues for a reduced formulation of studio practice in STEM outlining the following aspects.

 -   Complex, authentic, real-world projects
 -   Guided problem solving